nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Download BakeBuddy:
   - Click [this link](https://github.com/AY2425S1-CS2103T-T11-1/tp/releases) to download the latest BakeBuddy
-  - Look for the file named `bakebuddy.jar`
+  - Look for the file named `BakeBuddy.jar`
   - Click on it to download
 2. Create a home for BakeBuddy:
   - Create a new folder on your computer named `BakeBuddy`